howtoscalenn/howtoscalenn.github.io/index.md

 However, it's upstream gradient, $$g_t$$ already consists of $$\Theta(1/n)$$ scale entries, we don't need to counter this in SGD optimizer setup.
+(we will discuss this later in this post)

 $$
 \begin{aligned}